wfshun27/wfshun27.github.io/README.md

 **Doric Solution LLP | IT Consultant** \
 **📆 Apr.
 2007 - July.
 2011**

-- R&D initiatives to diversify and enhance the company's product portfolio.
+- Delivered IT support and network solutions for customers, specializing in domain controller setups, application setups, file server migrations, and network infrastructure.
-- Delivered IT support for PCs, servers, and network management for key clients.
+- Developed and deployed custom IT solutions for various businesses, improving productivity and efficiency

 **Nanyang Technological Universtity | IT Executive** \
 **📆 Nov.
 2004 - Apr.
 2007**